Dok8tavo/Interfacil/src/guides/glossary.md

 These _static interfaces_ are different in that they aren't type-erased.
 Their advantages are:

-- they trivially support composition (a.k.a. using multiple interfaces on the same type at the same time),
+- they can be composed trivially,
 - they avoid a lot of code duplication,
 - _dynamic interfaces_ rely on the compiler optimization in order to be as fast as _static interfaces_

 Their disadvantages are:

 - they're not type-erased, so you might have to rely on `anytype` to use generics, which isn't the most convenient way to convey intent,
-- they're not type-erased, so you can't use them properly for dynamic libraries.
+- they're not type-erased, so you can't use precompile them in dynamic libraries for example, or to make a plugin system.

 ## Member

 A member can be a variant in the context of an `enum` or a `union`, or it can be a field in the context of a `struct`.
 Zig's terminology seems to use the word "field" instead when you look at `std.builtin.Type`, but I find it confusing.

+## Mutability

+Mutability is the ability for an instance to modify the data it holds.
+Zig's terminology tends to consider that data is only held by value, not reference.
+In `interfacil`, it's different.
+Some interface implementors hold their data by reference, they can be passed by value and modify the data still.

 ## Namespace